Build a Strategy for Password Management

 A password management strategy allows companies at any stage of the cloud journey to evaluate their current password processes and identify how best to safeguard passwords in the future.
 The broad objectives of a password management strategy should be to provision airtight security while improving usability and reducing infrastructure pressure-points.

-According to our 2018 Businesses @ Work report, the typical organisation in the Okta Identity Cloud enforces the following password policies:
+According to our 2018 Businesses @ Work report, the typical organization in the Okta Identity Cloud enforces the following password policies:

 - A minimum length of eight characters